Giving Your Dog Xanax To Treat Anxiety Disorder

 Alprazolam is a benzodiazepine that produces certain effects in the brain to control the anxiety symptoms and calm the person down.
 The drug has similar effects on dogs too.
 However, Xanax is not the only form of treatment that is provided to dogs with depression issues.
 Behavioral training plays a major role in assisting the dog to deal with the anxiety symptoms.

 What is the Xanax dosage for dogs?

 Xanax is typically available as compressed tablets in dosage strengths of 0.25mg, 0.5mg, 1mg, and 2mg.
 The drug can also be used in the liquid form with dosage strengths of 0.5mg and 1mg.

 The dosage that should be administered to your dog is calculated based on the weight.
 Also, the veterinarian would take into consideration the type of anxiety symptoms that are demonstrated.
 The medication should only be administered after the veterinarian’s examination and according to the instructions.
 The duration of the therapy would also vary based on the response to the drug and also the side effects if any.
 Remember to get the prescription checked every few months to ensure that the dosing instructions are up to date.

 What should you know about giving Xanax to your dog?

-The foremost factor regarding giving Xanax to your dog is to always follow the instructions.
+The foremost factor regarding giving Xanax for dogs is to always follow the instructions.
 Dogs tend to experience side effects too and you need to watch out for these in case they become severe.
 Clumsiness, sleepiness, and loss of motor control can be managed by reducing the dosage.
 If the drug does not seem to have any effect in controlling anxiety, but the behavior turns into more erratic and aggressive, then you need to check with the veterinarian on this.